Introduction

 - Parent Entity Prepares Cash Flow Projections on a Consolidated Basis

-It is important to provide realistic assumptions and allocate funds for any unexpected costs, including future compliance requirements or additional proofs.
+It is important to provide realistic assumptions and allocate funds for any unexpected costs.
 Whether the applicant intends to offer custodial services, traditional trustee services, or other financial products, detailed projections help ASIC assess financial adequacy and ensure the licensee is competent to provide the services under its proposed licence conditions.

 Compliance Arrangements and Risk Management